wht-src/wht-src.github.io/src/posts/practicalist-monad.md

 ```

 Sometimes when you want to inject error information into
-an option monad, you can also use an result monad.
+an option monad, you can also use a result monad.
 ```scala
 enum Result[+T, +E]:
   case Ok(value: T)